 Contacted by Zero Waste Scotland regarding a case study in textiles, waste and co-sharing

 Hosting Zero Waste Scotland’s Circular Economy launch, as part of The Scottish Government’s strategy: Making Things Last Campaign

 Talking at the British Antarctic Survey in Cambridge with leaders from the performance clothing industry, academia, and the entrepreneurial landscape, discussing “Sustainable Innovations in Performance Clothing”

 Used as an example by the Scottish Government’s MEP Aileen McLeod at the G7 summit of a circular business model

 Panelists for "Next steps for waste and resources policy in Scotland" run by Westminster Business Forum

 Participating in RSA’s - (Royal Society for the Encouragement of Arts, Manufactures and Commerce) and Ellen Macarthur Foundation’s Rethink Fashion Journey

 KALOPSIA CIRCULAR MODEL

-By retaining the maximum amount of textiles surplus and knowledge in this closed loop production system, we have drastically improved the environmental, social and economic impact of our manufacturing and that of our clients.
-Kalopsia's aim is to reclaim the human, economic, and natural resources that otherwise get lost in today’s linear production system and believe that it is by fostering internal and external business ecosystems such as this, that we will as an industry, continue to excel commercially without over-producing and damaging resources.
+By retaining the maximum amount of textile surplus and knowledge in this closed-loop production system, we have drastically improved the environmental, social and economic impact of our manufacturing and that of our clients.
+Kalopsia aims to reclaim the human, economic, and natural resources that otherwise get lost in today’s linear production system and believe that it is by fostering internal and external business ecosystems such as this, that we will as an industry, continue to excel commercially without over-producing and damaging resources.